jasonankeodendaal/JSTYP.ME/README.md

 1. On **every device**, go to `Settings` > `Kiosk Mode`.
 2. Find the **"Enable Auto-Sync"** toggle and turn it **ON**.

 Your setup is now complete!
-Any change you make on your admin PC will automatically appear on all other connected devices within 30 seconds.
+Any change you make on your admin PC will automatically appear on all other connected devices within a few seconds.

 ---

-## Alternative Setup: Single Offline Kiosk (Scenario A)
+## Alternative Setup: Single Offline Kiosk

 > **Use this for:** A single computer or tablet where all data is stored on that one device.
 No internet is required after setup.